 The green screen set of OC87’s Lost in Space segment.
 Later, special effects artists superimposed an alien planet landscape.

 Director Glenn Holsten watches Buddy nail a scene.

 Just before one of the last video diary entries.

 Bud Clayman is the publisher of OC87 Recovery Diaries.
 The website is an outgrowth of the autobiographical documentary film, OC87: The Obsessive Compulsive, Major Depression, Bipolar, Asperger’s Movie

 .
-Bud created, co-directed (along with Glenn Holsten and Scott Johnston) and was the principle subject of OC87, which had its theatrical premiere in 2012 and can now be seen on on Netflix, Amazon and YouTube.
+Bud created, co-directed (along with Glenn Holsten and Scott Johnston) and was the principle subject of OC87, which had its theatrical premiere in 2012 and can now be seen on Amazon and YouTube.
 The film chronicles Bud’s ongoing battle with mental illness.
 OC87 Recovery Diaries expands on that story by allowing others to share their own stories of empowerment.
 His vision is simple yet challenging: to have a world free of mental illness stigma.